Get Perfect Fades With This Raw Denim Wash Guide

 The best-looking jeans are without a doubt those you break in yourself.
-The process is challenging and time consuming, and success or failure basically comes down to what you do before you wash your jeans, how you wash them, and what you do after the first wash.
+The process is challenging and time consuming.
+Success or failure comes down to what you do before you wash your jeans, how you wash them, and what you do after the first wash.
 In this three-step raw denim wash guide, we show you how to transform a pair of rigid, dark blue, raw denim jeans into something that will make heads turn.

 The Starting Point

-First of all, to achieve a great worn-in look we recommend that you choose a pair of jeans made of high quality denim, which (generally) will break in more beautifully.
-However, figuring out whether your jeans are made of a quality fabric is not that easy.
+To achieve a great worn-in look, we recommend that you choose a pair of high quality raw denim jeans, which (generally) breaks in better.
+Figuring out whether your jeans are made of a quality fabric is not that easy.

-One place to initiate the examination is to fold up your jeans at the bottom and take a look at the outer seem of the leg.
-If it has selvage edges (see picture below), the quality is normally high, although not always.
+A general rule of thumb is to go for selvedge denim.
+Fold up your jeans at the bottom and take a look at the outer seem of the leg.
+If it has selvage edges, the quality is normally high, although not always.
 Like in everything else in life, you get what you pay for.

-We recommend you to give your jeans a quick rinse in the sink before you start wearing them.
+We recommend you to give your jeans a quick soak in the bathtub before you start wearing them.

-Always remember to turn them inside out, and let them hang dry, possibly in your shower – never in the dryer – and put them on while they are still damp and let them dry and mould on the body.
+Always remember to turn them inside out when washing or soaking, and let them hang dry, possibly in your shower.
+Certainly never in the dryer.

 Also, although you should be careful, ironing might help soften the fabric.
 Just remember to iron your jeans inside-out.

 If you are impatient and want to see some results you can throw your jeans in the washing machine; prewashing is not necessary.
 We would recommend that you take them out of the washing machine before the spin cycle.
 This will help prevent those horrible vertical lines.
 Dry as mentioned above.

-This pair of Levi’s Vintage Clothing 1967 505 jeans have been worn every day for four months straight, and washed about 7-8 times in the machine during this period.
+This pair of Levi’s Vintage Clothing 1967 505 jeans has been worn every day for four months and washed about 7-8 times in the machine during this period.

-If you are looking for a vintage style fade with a more even wear pattern with less contrasts, you don’t need to wait months before the first wash, and you can generally wash them more often.
-Nevertheless, you can still consult point 2) and 3) above for guidance on washing.
+If you are looking for a vintage style fade with a more even wear pattern and less contrasts then don’t wait months before the first wash.
+You should wash them more often.
+Nevertheless, you can still consult point step 2 and 3 above for guidance on washing.